atennapel/TestGame/README.md

 - [x] Sliding animation
 - [x] Bump animation
 - [x] Sounds
-- [ ] Attacking
+- [x] Attacking
 - [ ] Fix double inputs
 - [ ] Pathfinding for the monster
+- [ ] Field of view
-- [ ] Connect certain sprites/tiles and colors to actors and tiles
+- [ ] Connect certain sprites/tiles/sounds/colors to actors and tiles

 ## Questions
 - Should a NPC be able to fail an action?
 What should happen in this case?